Ne-haBhatt/hackthebox/Challenges/Web/OnlyHacks/README.md

 4. After chatting with the person. you will not get any information.
 You can see something weird about the `rid`.
 # ![Image](https://github.com/user-attachments/assets/2762c5b2-14e5-4eaa-861e-1a7009943d4a)

-5. Try changing the rid to 1,2.
+5. Try changing the rid=1 or rid=2.
 You will get an error.
 After writing the number 3 you can get the flag.
 # ![Image](https://github.com/user-attachments/assets/645f7261-25d2-49e4-915e-0839158c3ac5)